 Dancing is a way to tell the world how you’re feeling.
 And if you want to tell the world that you’re feeling like a less-sober version of those blow-up figures you see at car dealerships, you should be able to do that in a place that isn’t a club.
 So here are some bars where dancing happens.
 Pick one, then pull up some YouTube videos and figure out how to dance.

-Nowadays is a huge indoor-outdoor bar in the part of Bushwick that’s essentially Queens.
+Nowadays is a huge indoor-outdoor bar right near the border between Bushwick and Ridgewood.
 They have dancing inside and host lots of cool events, but our favorite thing about Nowadays is their weekly outdoor dance party called Mister Sunday.
 The crowd is a good mix of younger people, older people, kids, and dogs, the DJs only play vinyl, and there are strictly enforced no-cell-phone rules under the disco ball on the dance floor.
 If you can think of a better way to spend a summer Sunday, please send us a text invitation.
 Until then, you know where to find us.

 Sure, you could sit in the front of Three Diamond Door and sip an Old Fashioned, but if it’s a weekend, you should head straight to the back.
 There you’ll find another bar, some booths, and a big, open space.
 That space will probably be crowded, which is all the more reason to dance.
 Because if it were just you dancing alone, things might get incredibly embarrassing incredibly fast.